Cooperative Edge Caching with Large Language Model in Wireless Networks: Abstract

 \section{Abstract}

 Cooperative edge caching within spatially overlapping coverage zones introduces intricate coupling among Base Station (BS) caching decisions, rendering online content replacement highly sensitive to both spatial topology and temporal content reuse.
 Conventional heuristics often suffer from myopia, while Deep Reinforcement Learning agents typically rely on brittle numerical state/action representations and necessitate computationally prohibitive retraining under topological or traffic dynamics.
-This paper proposes a Large Language Model (LLM)-based multi-BS caching orchestrator, where the LLM functions as the sole autonomous decision engine, interacting with the environment via a rigorously validated text-to-action interface.
-At each time slot, the environmental state is deterministically rendered into a prompt encapsulating the cache inventory of each BS, the current set of deduplicated requests, and multi-scale frequency summaries.
-The LLM is tasked with generating exactly one decision line per BS, which is subsequently parsed and strictly verified against feasibility constraints.
-We align the LLM through a two-stage training paradigm: initially performing completion-only Supervised Fine-Tuning on look-ahead oracle trajectories to acquire action syntax and robust initialization, followed by Group Relative Policy Optimization.
-The latter employs an ``opportunity-aware'' reward mechanism, utilizing the multi-step cooperative hit rate gain relative to a no-operation (\NoOp) baseline as the primary signal, alongside explicit penalties for invalid outputs.
-Under a frozen-trajectory evaluation protocol that reuses identical request traces and association graphs across methods, the proposed orchestrator approaches a single-step exhaustive-search oracle (0.610 vs.\ 0.617 in a standard 5-BS scenario), surpasses classical baselines (e.g., +4.1\% over least-frequently used), and exhibits robust zero-shot transfer across cache capacity, library size, popularity skewness, and user density.
+This paper studies a centralized, cooperative multi-BS cache-replacement controller driven by a Large Language Model (LLM) within a deterministic text-to-action execution loop.
+At each time slot, the global cache state is deterministically rendered into a prompt encapsulating the cache inventory of each BS, the current set of deduplicated requests, and multi-scale frequency summaries.
+The LLM generates exactly one decision line per BS, after which a strict parser and feasibility checker either accept a feasible joint action or deterministically fall back to the all-BS no-operation (\NoOp) action.
+We align the LLM through a two-stage training paradigm: initially performing completion-only Supervised Fine-Tuning on look-ahead expert trajectories to acquire action syntax and robust initialization, followed by Group Relative Policy Optimization.
+The latter employs an ``opportunity-aware'' reward mechanism, utilizing the multi-step cooperative hit rate gain relative to a \NoOp\ baseline as the primary signal, alongside explicit penalties for invalid outputs.
+We focus on a reactive replacement setting with equal-sized files, at most one replacement per BS per slot, and insertion candidates restricted to current-slot requests.
+Under a frozen-trajectory evaluation protocol that reuses identical request traces and association graphs across methods, the proposed orchestrator approaches a single-step exhaustive-search reference (0.610 vs.\ 0.617 in a standard 5-BS scenario), surpasses classical baselines (e.g., +4.1\% over least-frequently used), and exhibits robust zero-shot transfer across cache capacity, library size, popularity skewness, and user density.
+Code is available at \url{https://github.com/gracefulning/CoopLLM-Cache}.